 People of virtually any age can participate in the hobby of bird-watching.
 Children often have an innate curiosity about animals, so they delight in observing birds in their natural habitats.
 Because bird-watching does not require extensive activity, even the elderly can enjoy this pastime.
-Home remodeling is not necessary to observe birds from your windows.
+Home remodeling may be an option for avid bird watchers in natural habitats, but is certainly not necessary to observe birds from your windows.
 With bird feeders placed at strategic places in the backyard, it is not even necessary to leave the home to watch birds.

 Choosing the Right Binoculars

 Binoculars vary in price and in features.
 A beginning birder need not spend a lot of money on intricate binoculars.
 Inexpensive binoculars often have Porro prisms.
 These binoculars can be somewhat bulky, but they focus quickly.
 Roof prism binoculars are more expensive than Porro prisms, but they often provide an easier handling experience with better magnification.